14 Best Ways to Save Money on Groceries

 There are a few things that everyone needs to spend money on, like housing, electricity, and food.

 According to the Bureau of Labor Statistics, in 2017 the average single American spent $3,008 on food prepared at home.
 The average couple? $7,500 per year.

-No matter how much you’re spending right now, there are always ways you can lower your grocery bill so you have more money to do things like pay off debt or save for a trip to Maui.
+No matter how much you’re spending right now, there are always ways you can lower your grocery bill.
+Here are 14 expert-inspired shopping tips that’ll help you do just that.

 Start by Planning Ahead